Zoot Suit Riots: Reactions

 On June 16, 1943, a week after the riots, First Lady Eleanor Roosevelt commented on the riots in her newspaper column.
 "The question goes deeper than just suits.
 It is a racial protest.
 I have been worried for a long time about the Mexican racial situation.
 It is a problem with roots going a long way back, and we do not always face these problems as we should."
 The Los Angeles Times published an editorial the next day expressing outrage: it accused Mrs. Roosevelt of having communist leanings and stirring "race discord".

 On June 21, 1943, the State Un-American Activities Committee, under state senator Jack Tenney, arrived in Los Angeles with orders to "determine whether the present Zoot Suit Riots were sponsored by Nazi agencies attempting to spread disunity between the United States and Latin-American countries".
 Although Tenney claimed he had evidence the riots were "[A]xis-sponsored", no evidence was ever presented to support this claim.
 Japanese propaganda broadcasts accused the U.S. government of ignoring the brutality of U.S. Marines toward Mexicans.
 In late 1944, ignoring the findings of the McGucken committee and the unanimous reversal of the convictions by the appeals court in the Sleepy Lagoon case on October 4, the Tenney Committee announced that the National Lawyers Guild was an "effective communist front".

 Later scholars generally characterize the Zoot Suit riots as a "pogrom against the Mexican American community".
 Many post-war civil rights activists and authors, such as Luis Valdez, Ralph Ellison, and Richard Wright, have said they were inspired by the Zoot Suit Riots.
-Cesar Chavez and Malcolm X were both zoot suiters as young men and later became political activists.
+Cesar Chavez and Malcolm X were both zoot suiters as young men who later became political activists.

+On June 9, 2023, roughly 80 years after the attacks, the Los Angeles City Council publicly condemned the Zoot Suit riots and apologized for its role in contributing to it.